ghostof1337projects/BarlettaSpammer/README.md

 #### Is this against Discord TOS?

-Of course, any tools to spam messages is against Discord TOS
+Of course, any tools to spam messages is against Discord TOS, USE IT AT YOUR OWN RISK

 #### Is my token save?